arshadlab/time_charting_with_perf/README.md

 ## Project Overview
 The tool's design is split into two main components: the front end, built entirely using bash scripting, and the backend, which relies on the Linux Kernel Perf tool, ctf2ctf, trace2html and flamegraph.
 Probes or traces are defined in a configuration file (for instance, probes.csv), which are then parsed and passed to the Perf tool to set up the probes.
 Once set, a capturing script proceeds to record these probes over a predetermined duration (such as 8 seconds).
 After the recording phase, the captured data is processed and transformed into easily understandable time charts and flamegraphs, offering clear insights for performance analysis.

-BashfulProfiler leverages the power of dynamic tracepoints to dissect application performance at the function level.
-It reads from a configurable list of .so files, injects tracepoints, and captures runtime performance data.
-This captured information is then processed and visualized, providing insights into where your application spends its time, down to the level of individual function calls.

 Flow Diagram:

 ![image](https://github.com/arshadlab/time_charting_with_perf/assets/85929438/71ae12ec-4c0f-4655-aa5d-9f2c97ef1220)

-## Features
+### Features
-**Dynamic Tracepoint Injection**: No need to modify your source code, simply provide the shared libraries and functions of interest, and BashfulProfiler will handle the rest.
+**Dynamic Tracepoint Injection**: No need to modify  source code, simply provide the shared libraries and functions of interest, and BashfulProfiler will handle the rest.

 **Robust Data Collection** The tool captures comprehensive data from the tracepoints, such as execution start and stop timestamps, to provide a detailed timeline of function execution.